bpoep72/NODE/README.md

 * A new branch for every feature

-* Stage branch off of master branch that all our feature branches branch off of.
-Update master branch with stage every sprint.
+* Testing branch off of master branch that all our feature branches branch off of.
+Update master branch with testing every sprint.